radovluk/Smart-Contract-Exercise/03-ERC20-CTUToken/task/task-code/README.md

 2. **Non-Fungible Tokens (NFTs)**

    Non-fungible tokens ([*ERC-721 Tokens*](https://eips.ethereum.org/EIPS/eip-721)) are unique and cannot be exchanged on a one-to-one basis.
-They are used to represent ownership of unique items such as digital art, collectibles, and real estate.
+They are used to represent ownership of unique items such as digital art, collectibles, and real estate and many others.
 Each token is uniquely identifiable by an ID.

 3. **Multi-Tokens**